menu

 What is cloud governance?

 Cloud governance refers to the set of policies, processes, and best practices that organisations put in place to effectively manage their cloud computing resources.
-Cloud data governance is essential to ensure that cloud environments are secure, compliant, cost-efficient, and aligned with an organisation’s business objectives.
+Cloud data governance is necessary to ensure that cloud environments are secure, compliant, cost-efficient, and aligned with an organisation’s business objectives.

 It helps organisations maintain control over their cloud infrastructure, applications, and data while optimising resource utilisation.